jorexdeveloper/termux-nethunter/README.md

 - Find and comment the call to the function checking root access.

 Not very helpful, is it?
-That becaause **this is definitely a bad idea and you are completely liable for any unintended effects of this action**.
+That because **this is definitely a bad idea and you are completely liable for any unintended effects of this action**.

 Just remember, I am mostly lazy and would never implement an anti-root fuse for absolutely no reason.